Due to Necessary

 FIRST PRESBYTERIAN CHURCH

 where all are welcomed and embraced in the inclusive Love of God

 When Can we Return to Church?
-On June 23rd, the Session approved a plan to offer Outdoor Sunday worship on July 26 and August 30, if we have reached Phase One of the Badger Bounce Back Plan by those dates.
-Phase One includes six gating criteria, only two have been met as of July 9.
+On June 23rd, the Session approved a plan to offer Outdoor Sunday worship when we have reached Phase One of the Badger Bounce Back Plan.
+Phase One includes six gating criteria, only three have been met as of August 7, 2020.
 See this link for daily updates: https://www.dhs.wisconsin.gov/covid-19/prepare.htm.

-As soon as we get to Phase One, we will also establish organized fellowship times for 10 or fewer people outside in the courtyard; we will open the sanctuary at certain specified times for private meditation and host Outdoor Worship July 26 & August 30.
+As soon as we get to Phase One, we will also establish organized fellowship times for 10 or fewer people outside in the courtyard; we will open the sanctuary at certain specified times for private meditation and Outdoor Worship.
 The expectation will be that people will maintain social distancing practices, including use of sanitizer and masks.
 If you would like to help with the hosting or organizing of these new opportunities, contact Pastor Laurie or Meranda Lelonek, our Administrative Secretary, at the church office.

 The Wisconsin Council of Churches has expressed our COVID-19 outbreak situation well with these words, “What future we will find ourselves in depends not only on the behavior of the virus, but on the actions of people, as individuals, churches, communities, and governments.
 The way forward will not be a matter of following a timetable, but of faithful discerning the signs of the times, and responding accordingly.
 It has always been that way for the church: “You have called your servants to ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown…”

 Joys and Concerns: Live Prayer Time Sunday mornings at 10:30, all are invited to “attend”